3 Secrets to Find The Best Homeschool Science Resources

 I'll tell you in just a moment.

 Back in 2007, I also began implementing unit studies into our science studies since my students and I were already so passionate and stoked about the sciences.
-Science unit studies saved my students and I tons of time by integrating, math (my new favorite science connection), reading, writing, history, geography, and more into our already exciting science learning.
+Science unit studies saved my students and I tons of time by integrating, math (my favorite science connection), reading, writing, history, geography, and more into our already exciting science learning.

-For homeschool science, you have the luxury of following your child's particular science learning interests.
-Use this is a springboard for naturally bringing in other subjects related to their favorite science topic including maps for geography, living books for language arts (to inspire creative writing), history related to their topic, and MATH!
+This can include maps for geography, living books for language arts (to inspire creative writing), history related to their topic, and MATH!

-There's always, always math so easily found like treasure hidden inside of any science topic your child could possibly be interested in.
+Math is so easily found like treasure hidden inside of any science topic your child could possibly be interested in.

-Secret #2: Borrow or Buy Used Science Equipment
+Secret #2: Get Used Science Equipment

-So, here's how you find affordable adult science equipment!
+Here's how you find affordable adult science equipment!

 Every weekend, I was at local (or out of town) yard sales, garage sales, flea markets, thrift stores and used book sales.
 I even did weekly rounds at thrift stores to make sure that I harvested all the latest and best science and math resources I could find.